Nothing but Trouble (song)

-"Nothing but Trouble" is a song by American rapper Lil Wayne and American singer Charlie Puth, released on June 29, 2015, by Big Beat Records and Atlantic Records for 808: The Music.
+"Nothing but Trouble" is a song by American rapper Lil Wayne and American singer-songwriter Charlie Puth, released on June 29, 2015, by Big Beat Records and Atlantic Records for 808: The Music.
 It is the first promotional single to the soundtrack of the documentary, 808: The Film, directed by Alexander Dunn, which is about the inspiring story of the Roland TR-808 drum machine.
 The song appeared on iTunes and Spotify on June 30.
 The song is a warning about the danger that comes with Instagram models.

 Background

 In an interview with Complex with Zach Frydenlund, Puth spoke about the making of the song: "My idea to make this record started when my friend from Berklee sent me a video of an old Baptist choir singing these insane, huge harmonies.
 That inspired the choir like theme throughout the song.
 It's actually one hundred twenty-five tracks of my voice layered to sound like a choir.
 My friend at the same time was dating this model from New York City who was always messing with his head.
 After they broke up he would always see her face on billboards.
 It really upset him.
 One night we were at a 7-Eleven in New Jersey talking about the situation in the car, and I just blurted out, "Man, these Instagram models are nothing but trouble".
 I went home that same night and recorded the chorus over that choir beat I made.
 Then Wayne took it and put a brilliant spin on it and drew inspiration from his own experience I'm sure.
 Wayne is such a genius with his wordplay.
 I still can't believe I collaborated on a song with him with an idea that started at 7-Eleven."